 The gross salary is typically considered salary, but what about the bonus, holiday allowance, company car, redundancy payment or other benefits?

-Basically, the ‘regular employment income’ is the basis for calculating the 30% tax free reimbursement.
+Basically, the ‘regular employment income’ is the basis for calculating the 30% tax-free reimbursement.
 There are special regulations regarding pension premiums, but the bonus, holiday allowance, benefit package and company car fall under the ruling.
-Severance payments do not fall under the 30% ruling definition of ‘regular employment income’ and therefore do not qualify for the 30% tax free option.
+Severance payments do not fall under the 30% ruling definition of ‘regular employment income’ and therefore do not qualify for the 30% tax-free option.
 If an employee is made redundant, it is important that they have a breakdown of the redundancy package so it can be determined which part is payment of the bonus and outstanding holiday allowance and which part is the actual severance payment.

 Other benefits of the 30% tax ruling

-In addition to the fact that 30% of your salary will be paid tax free, there are also other benefits:
+In addition to the fact that 30% of your salary will be paid tax-free, there are also other benefits:

 - The 30% ruling and Box 3 of your tax return Under the 30% ruling you can opt for the ‘partial non-residency status’.
-You are then considered to be a non-resident tax payer in Box 2 and Box 3, even though you are living in the Netherlands.
-For Box 1 income you are considered a resident tax payer, therefore you do not pay income tax on assets in Boxes 2 and 3 (except for real estate located in the Netherlands and substantial shareholding in a Dutch resident BV) and you are entitled to the partnership ruling in Box 1.
+You are then considered to be a non-resident taxpayer in Box 2 and Box 3, even though you are living in the Netherlands.
+For Box 1 income you are considered a resident taxpayer, therefore you do not pay income tax on assets in Boxes 2 and 3 (except for real estate located in the Netherlands and substantial shareholding in a Dutch resident BV) and you are entitled to the partnership ruling in Box 1.

-- Driving License If you have a foreign driving licence, in most cases you will have to retake the driving test in order to obtain a Dutch license.
+- Driving License If you have a foreign driving license, in most cases you will have to retake the driving test in order to obtain a Dutch license.
 However, if you benefit from the 30% ruling, you can switch your foreign driving license without retaking the test.